-Safe handling It is essential that workers in the immediate area of the machinery wear eye and skin protection (such as full face, safety glasses, heat resistant gloves, overalls and safety boots) as protection from thermal burns.
+7.1.
+Precautions for safe handlin g Safe handling The greatest potential for injury caused by molten materials occurs during purging of machinery (moulders, extruders etc.) It is essential that workers in the immediate area of the machinery wear eye and skin protection (such as full face, safety glasses, heat resistant gloves, overalls and safety boots) as protection from thermal burns.
 Fumes or vapours emitted from hot melted materials, during converting operations, may condense on overhead metal surfaces or exhaust ducts.
 The condensate may contain substances which are irritating or toxic.
 Avoid contact of that material with the skin.
 Limit all unnecessary personal contact.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Avoid contact with incompatible materials.
-Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in a ir or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
 Keep away from heat, hot surfaces, sparks, and flame.
 Establish good housekeeping practices.
 Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
 Fire and explosion protection See section 5 Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry area protected from environmental extremes.
 Store away from incompatible materials and foodstuff containers.